sharath-5br2r/DolphinCS-master/Readme.md

 DolphinCS is an unofficial fork of [Dolphin](https://github.com/dolphin-emu/dolphin), the GameCube/Wii emulator.
 It is **not affiliated with the Dolphin Emulator project**.

 This fork changes **where Dolphin stores its user data on Android**.
-Everything else is identical to upstream Dolphin.

 ## What's different